National symbols of Indonesia: National anthem of Indonesia

 Indonesia Raya is the national anthem of the Republic of Indonesia.
 The song was introduced by its composer, Wage Rudolf Supratman, on 28 October 1928 during the Second Indonesian Youth Congress in Batavia.
 The song marked the birth of the all-archipelago nationalist movement in Indonesia that supported the idea of one single "Indonesia" as successor to the Dutch East Indies, rather than split into several colonies.

 National language of Indonesia

 Indonesian is the only official language of Indonesia, and Indonesia is the only country which uses this language as its official language.
-Since its inception in Youth Congress in 1928's Dutch East Indies, the function of Indonesian language is as the national identity, national pride, and unifying language among diverse Indonesian ethnic groups (which comprise of more than 700 language groups), and also serves as communication vehicle among Indonesian from diverse provinces and different regional cultures in Indonesia.
+Since its inception in Youth Congress in 1928's Dutch East Indies, the function of Indonesian language is as the national identity, national pride, and unifying language among diverse Indonesian ethnic groups (which consist of more than 700 language groups), and also serves as communication vehicle among Indonesian from diverse provinces and different regional cultures in Indonesia.